bedon/garage_telega_bot/README.md

 ## Creating Custom Handlers

 You can add support for additional social media platforms by creating new handler classes.
-Here's how:
+The bot automatically discovers and loads all handlers from the `src/handlers` directory.
+Here's how to create a new handler:

 1. Create a new file in `src/handlers/` (e.g., `youtube_handler.py`)
 2. Implement the handler class following this template: